Dawn Buckingham: 2022 Texas Land Commissioner campaign

+2026 Texas Land Commissioner campaign

+Buckingham won the primary unopposed on March 3, 2026.
+She is set to face Benjamin Flores in the general election.

 Tenure

 Buckingham assumed office on January 10, 2023.

 On March 7, 2023, a guest lecture by Texas A&M professor Joy Alonzo at the University of Texas Medical Branch (UTMB) was allegedly critical of Texas Lieutenant Governor Dan Patrick's administration's response to the opioid crisis.
 Buckingham's daughter attended the lecture, and shortly afterwards, Buckingham called Patrick to relay Alonzo's comments.
 Buckingham's run for Land Commissioner had been endorsed by Patrick the previous year, and they had served six years together in the Texas Senate.
 Buckingham then also called Texas A&M's vice chancellor for governmental relations to relay the same information.
 Within a few hours of the lecture ending, UTMB emailed a notice of formal censure of Alonzo to all lecture attendees.
 A subsequent investigation and consideration of termination of Alonzo by Texas A&M was started.
 The investigation was ultimately closed two weeks later and found no evidence of wrongdoing.

-Following the re-election of President Donald J. Trump in November 2024, Buckingham pledged to help his new administration with deportation of illegal immigrants by donating land owned by the State of Texas.
+Following the re-election of President Donald Trump in November 2024, Buckingham pledged to help his new administration with deportation of illegal immigrants by donating land owned by the State of Texas.

+Buckingham was involved in the departure of Kate Rogers from her position leading the redevelopment of the Alamo in October 2025.
+The following month Rogers filed a federal lawsuit against Buckingham, Dan Patrick, and the Alamo Trust.
+She alleged that state officials and trust leaders retaliated against her because of opinions she expressed in her 2023 doctoral dissertation and violated her First Amendment rights.
+On August 25, 2026, U.S. District Judge Xavier Rodriguez rejected some of the defendants' motions to dismiss Rogers’ allegations and ruled that the rest of Rogers' claims could proceed, including her allegation that Buckingham had violated her First Amendment rights by pressing for her resignation from the trust.